Rape and Sexual Assault in the U.S.

 - One in five girls in grades 9-12 will experience physical or emotional violence from a dating partner.

-- Victims of sexual assault are 3 times more likely to suffer from depression, 6 times more likely to suffer from PTSD, and 4 times more likely to contemplate suicide.
+- Survivors of sexual assault are 3 times more likely to suffer from depression, 6 times more likely to suffer from PTSD, and 4 times more likely to contemplate suicide.

 - Approximately 60% of rapes are never reported to the police.